EhsanEsc/MIPS-ASSEMBLER/README.md

 # MIPS-ASSEMBLER

 This Assembler converts MIPS instructions to binary format.
-It can be used in computer architucture projects.
+It can be used in computer architucture projects. <br>
-Script used instruction signatures from https://opencores.org/projects/plasma/opcodes.
+Script used instruction signatures from https://opencores.org/projects/plasma/opcodes. <br>
 You can add new instruction signature to MIPSInstructions.txt according to format.

 Script takes one argument for address of instructions file.
 Then prints binary code of each instruction

 It is implemented by python and go.
-Code is very very dirty becuase of tight deadline.
+Code is very very dirty becuase of tight deadline. <br>
 It was originally my arbitrary project for computer workshop lesson.

 # Running
-Go: go run assembler.go PATH_TO_INSTRUCTION_FILE
+Go: go run assembler.go PATH_TO_INSTRUCTION_FILE <br>
 Python: python3 assembler.py PATH_TO_INSTRUCTION_FILE

 # Testing